College of Biological Sciences Constitution & Bylaws

-Each department and academic unit (which funds faculty positions) of the college shall be represented by its head or director, or in the absence of the head/director, by a faculty member assigned by the head/director to serve as a substitute.
-Associate deans shall be members of the Council, as shall the leaders of college-wide administrative functions as appointed by the dean.
-One graduate student shall also serve on the Council.
+Each department and academic unit (which funds faculty positions) of the College shall be represented by its head or director, or in the absence of the head/director, by a faculty member assigned by the head/director to serve as a substitute.
+Associate deans shall be members of the council, as shall the leaders of College-wide administrative functions as appointed by the dean.
+One graduate student and one postdoc shall also serve on the council.

 B. Educational Policy Committee

 The Educational Policy Committee (EPC) shall make recommendations to the dean regarding:

 - Immediate and long-range goals of the College related to undergraduate academic matters.

 - Undergraduate curricular matters associated with the goals of the College and its responsibilities to other collegiate units.
 These include the approval of new courses, approval for discontinuing a course, changes in the College’s degree requirements, and changes in major and minor requirements.
 Routine curricular matters may be delegated to appointed subcommittees.

 The voting members of the EPC will include the Directors of Undergraduate Studies from each department and Directors of Undergraduate Studies from departments outside the College for which the College administers the undergraduate major.
 If a teaching professor serves as Director of Undergraduate Studies from their department, the teaching professor shall be a voting member as well.
 Two undergraduate students shall be voting members.

 The remainder of the committee shall include the associate dean responsible for undergraduate education and the leaders of College functions that provide critical support to undergraduate education, such as student services, international programs, and instructional labs.
 The chair of the committee shall be elected each year by the voting members.